dawsonblack/UIP/src/main/resources/ISSUES.md

 -add an enlarge button rather than automatically enlarging images on search page -styling and logic of search feature needs work
 -nav bar is too wide
+-if there is time, add forgot password feature

 site key: 6LenvssnAAAAAJOhnQQ3FEYuhRgx4kl-RDePeiRY
 secret key: 6LenvssnAAAAAEz8PzEcwBNTExH35bCuZiTywVDE